After Tuesday night, four of the six states surrounding Virginia have a framework for legally betting on sporting events.

 The recent successful Maryland sports betting vote created that new status quo.

-The inevitable launch of sportsbooks in MD could have a bigger impact than in any of VA’s other neighbors, however.
+The inevitable launch of sportsbooks in MD could have a bigger impact on Virginia sports betting than any other state’s industry.
 That has to do with the potential future of the Washington Football Team.

 Details of the Maryland sports betting vote